If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 barriers and assist broadband projects” are the barriers health regulations

 because the broadband will be on all the time?
-What are the barriers the county

 is wanting to alleviate to create their broadband projects?